marriagav/starup/README.md

     - paypalClientID
     - linkedinAppID
     - linkedinSecret
+5. Add the GoogleService-Info.plist file to the project
-4. Run the project from xcode
+6. Run the project from xcode
+NOTE: installing the pods through the podfile is not necessary, as they're already included in the repository.

 ## Overview
 ### Description